xoolive/traffic/docs/installation.rst

 The following steps **are not mandatory**, but they will ensure a swift reviewing process:

-- install `poetry <https://python-poetry.org/>`_ on your workstation
+- install `uv <https://docs.astral.sh/uv/>`_ on your workstation
-- install traffic with poetry:
+- install traffic with uv:

   .. code:: bash

       git clone --depth 1 https://github.com/xoolive/traffic
       cd traffic/
-      poetry install -E all
+      uv sync --dev --all-extras  # or just select the extra you need

   Then, you may:

-  - prefix all your commands with ``poetry run``
+  - prefix all your commands with ``uv run``
-  - or run a shell with all environment variables properly set with ``poetry shell``
+  - or activate the environment located in ``.venv``

 - install the `pre-commit <https://pre-commit.com/>`_ hooks so a minimum set of sanity checks can be performed and so you can fix issues before continuous